Algorithms

 These algorithms discover sequential patterns in a set of sequences.
 For a good overview of sequential pattern mining algorithms, please read this survey paper.

-patterns (subsequences that appear in many sequences) of a
+(subsequences that appear in many sequences) of a sequence database

 - the GSP algorithm (Srikant et al., 1996)